nsbajaj/BTS630_Project/README.md

 ## Description of Prototype to be delivered in BTS530
 Below are the prototypes we plan to deliver thorugh four iterations:
- 1. We would like to develop an application that will allow different account types such as admin, seller and buyer, to authenticate, view only certain interface/layout depending on account permissions.
+ 1. We plan to deliver a prototype system that will allow different account types such as admin, seller and buyer, to authenticate, view only certain interface/layout depending on account permissions and be able to add a product on the market place system for selling.
- 2.
+ 2. We plan to deliver a prototype system that will provide admin users to operate the system.
+This includes, managing accounts, products.

 ## Iteration 1 Tasks
 ### To do: